Lawns help cool our environment and make our backyards more enjoyable in the warm months.

-As we head into fall, take some time to change up your lawn care routine to help it continue to serve you well next year.
+As we head into fall, take some time to change up your lawn care routine to help it continue to serve us well next year.

 Here are some things to consider for fall lawn maintenance:

 Cooler nights combined with fewer hours of daylight slow lawn growth considerably and make it less thirsty.

-- Work on the weeds.
 What you do now to fight the weed battle will pay off next season with fewer weeds at startup.

 It’s not time yet, but when you mow the last time of the season, make that the time you also edge the lawn.
-That edging will provide a neat, clean appearance that lasts throughout the winter.
+That edging will provide a neat, clean appearance throughout winter.

-- Schedule irrigation system winterization.
-Better to winterize early—you might need to hand water once or twice—than to have your lawn dug up next spring to repair broken pipes!
+It is better to winterize early—you might need to hand water once or twice—than to have your lawn dug up next spring to repair broken pipes!

-These preventive measures can reduce the need for pesticides, herbicides, and other treatments for your lawn because healthy plants will be more insect and disease resistant.
+These preventive measures can reduce the need for pesticides, herbicides, and other treatments for your lawn because healthy plants will be more insect and disease-resistant.